bryan-bar/terraform-provider-toolbox/docs/resources/external.md

 **Warning** This mechanism is provided as an "escape hatch" for exceptional situations where a first-class Terraform provider is not more appropriate.
 Its capabilities are limited in comparison to a true resource, and implementing a resource via an external program is likely to hurt the portability of your Terraform configuration by creating dependencies on external programs and libraries that may not be available (or may need to be used differently) on different operating systems.

-**Warning** Terraform Enterprise does not guarantee availability of any particular language runtimes or external programs beyond standard shell utilities, so it is not recommended to use this data source within configurations that are applied within Terraform Enterprise.
+**Warning** Terraform Enterprise does not guarantee availability of any particular language runtimes or external programs beyond standard shell utilities, so it is not recommended to use this resource within configurations that are applied within Terraform Enterprise.

 ## Example Usage